 I knew I would have to go out and clear our driveway yet today, and help out several of the neighbors as well.
 I have a snow blower, so it is not as daunting a prospect as shoveling by hand, yet it is cold labor and I did not want to go.

 I thought of the engulfing silence always created by cold and falling snow and how I would soon dispel it with the tremolo of Briggs & Stratton.
-I looked out the front window of our house and imagined myself as the pig in a watercolor by Wyeth, James.
+I looked out the front window of our house and imagined myself as the pig in a watercolor by James Wyeth.
 “Winter Pig” looks out on that same engulfing snowy silence from her front window, which is also the front door of her sty.

 And then I remembered the bottle of Baileys Irish Cream that my daughter had given me at Christmas.
 Baileys in your coffee is a winter treat few pigs, even those fondly recollected in the images of Jamie Wyeth, find themselves in the circumstances to enjoy.
 I had been saving the last little bit of that bottle for the right moment.
 This was the right moment.